 To be accredited to undertake shipboard work, the veterinarian must also be an Australian citizen.

 The AAVet course is offered as online training.
 It should take about 6 hours to complete, depending on the veterinarian’s prior industry experience.
 Assessment involves self-testing via computer-marked quizzes, and results are immediately available.

 The AAVet course is most relevant to veterinarians and veterinary students interested in the process of livestock export.

-If you are undertaking the course to become an Australian Government Accredited Veterinarian, you must pay a once-only course fee of AUD$250.00 including GST, and follow a few additional steps, as outlined in the online course.
+If you are undertaking the course to become an Australian Government Accredited Veterinarian, you must pay a course fee of AUD $250.00 including GST, and follow the additional steps for applying for accreditation as outlined in the online course.
 Once you have paid the course fee, you can revisit the course as many times as you like.
 The Department of Agriculture and Water Resources may charge additional accreditation fees.